niehusst/LinearAlgebraMatrixMath/README.md

 # Linear Algebra Matrix Math

-This is a class that allows for the creation of matricies and contains some methods pertinant to typical matrix mathematics, including some basic linear algebra methods.
+This project includes a class that allows for the creation of matricies and contains some methods pertinant to typical matrix mathematics, including some basic linear algebra methods.
+It also includes a text-based interface for using the class's methods.

 ## Getting Started